 There has been some heavy innerG these last several days or even weeks, at least for me.
-From the Derick Chauvin trial in the murder of George Floyd, to the ever frequent vile mass shootings by maligned cowards, to the passing of DMX, whose life struggles are all too relatable for many African-American families, and of course the ongoing war of white racist terrorism and domination against First Peoples.
-One may feel the need to press PAUSE for a moment if but just to breathe.
+From the Derick Chauvin trial in the murder of George Floyd, the ever frequent vile mass shootings by maligned cowards, to the passing of DMX, whose life struggles are all too relatable for many African-American families, and of course the ongoing war of white racist terrorism and domination against First Peoples.
+One may feel the need to press PAUSE for a moment if but just to BREATHE.

 May we take a moment of silence in remembrance and respect for all the lives lost in our struggle, for those genuinely fighting for our returned sovereignty and doing the often disregarded and unrecognized work.

 May we pause for those who fought before us, those fighting with us and those coming after us.
 Respect to those persons fighting to be returned to whole being, African (Original) people’s, in an anti-African world.
 It takes an immense amount of courage and commitment to fight the internal war, the decolonization of one’s spirit, mind, body and environment, because it is a lifelong struggle and journey.